Raphael Wolf (ice hockey)

-Raphael Wolf (born 29 December 1995) is an Austrian professional ice hockey defenseman currently playing for Black Wings Linz in the ICE Hockey League (ICEHL) and the Austrian national team.
+Raphael Wolf (born 29 December 1995) is an Austrian professional ice hockey defenceman for Black Wings Linz in the ICE Hockey League (ICEHL) and the Austrian national team.

 Wolf played two seasons with the Dornbirn Bulldogs before leaving as a free agent and signing a one-year contract with fellow EBEL club, EHC Black Wings Linz on 27 May 2019.

 He represented Austria at the 2019 IIHF World Championship.